uvavision/RerankingTransformer/RRT_GLD/README.md

 # RerankingTransformers (RRTs): Experiments on Google Landmarks v2, Revisited Oxford/Paris

+## Updates
+* [04/19/2023] Thank [Pavel Šuma](sumapave@fel.cvut.cz) for bringing to our attention a bug in [dataset.py](https://github.com/uvavision/RerankingTransformer/blob/c198e7e351d49a13260392b56df6b171653bb393/RRT_GLD/utils/data/dataset.py#L57)https://github.com/uvavision/RerankingTransformer/blob/c198e7e351d49a13260392b56df6b171653bb393/RRT_GLD/utils/data/dataset.py#L57, which caused the number of scales to be reduced from 7 to 4.
+However, [Pavel Šuma](sumapave@fel.cvut.cz)'s experiments showed that fixing the bug resulted in worse performance.
+Therefore, we have decided not to make any changes to the code.
+Once again, we appreciate Pavel Šuma for his valuable contribution.

 ## About
 This folder contains the code for training/evaluating RRTs using the pretrained [DELG descriptors](https://arxiv.org/abs/2001.05027).